Steve-Mcl/node-red-contrib-image-tools/README.md

 IMPORTANT - Breaking changes in V1
 ---------
 Version 1 has breaking change ~ vs ~ V0.x versions.
 Existing flows using the "2D Barcode Decode" node will need to be modified.
-The easy way of fixing this is to delete any "2D Barchode Decode" & deploy, then update the node, then re-add the new "Barcode Decode" nodes.
+The easy way of fixing this is to delete any "2D Barcode Decode" & deploy, then update the node, then re-add the new "Barcode Decode" nodes.

 Alternatively, you can avoid this issue by performing the following steps...

 1. Upgrade node-red-contrib-image-tools
 1. Stop node-red
-1. Make a bakup of your flow.json file
+1. Make a backup of your flow.json file
 1. Opening your flow.json file in a text editor
 1. Search / replace all instances of `"type":"2D Barcode Decoder"` with `"type":"Barcode Decoder"`
 1. Save and close your flow file